Making Accessible Live Streams Content Creators Guide

 Take your time when talking about each topic.
-Try not to move from topic to topic too quickly.
-It can make your stream confusing and hard to follow.
-Between each topic and sentence, take a moment to pause.
-This gives people time to process what you’ve said, which can be a vital addition for people who have hearing impairment or audio-processing problems.
+Try not to move between points too quickly.
+This can make your stream confusing and hard to follow.
+Take a moment to pause between sentences and ideas.
+Let users process what’s been said.
+A reduced pace is vital for people who have hearing impairment or audio-processing problems.

-Clear speech is not just about accessibility, it’s about inclusivity as well.
-If you talk in a way that’s easy to understand, then you’re more likely to attract an international audience.
-This is a massive potential audience that should not be ignored.
+Clear speech is about inclusivity as well as accessibility.
+If you speak in a way that’s easy to understand, then you’re more likely to attract an international audience.
+This can increase your viewership massively and should not be ignored.

-Clear speech is also just practical.
-It gives your internet time to process everything so that nothing gets skipped over.
+On top of everything, clear speech is practical.
+It gives your internet time to process everything.
+This prevents speech from lagging or getting skipped over.

 Set the Scene

-Many streamers choose to play video games or use other visuals whilst live streaming.
-Most of the time, the streamer will just go on the assumption that everyone can see these visuals and understand what they mean.
+Many streamers play video games or use other visuals whilst streaming.
+Usually, the streamer goes on the assumption that everyone can see everything and understand what it means.

-Many of these video games are dark or have fast-moving visuals which can be confusing and jarring to look at.
-When using visual aids such as games, you should always bear in mind that these are not accessible to everyone.
-Describe what you’re doing, the setting you’re doing it in, and the intention of your actions.
-This gives context to viewers who are unable to see the screen or might have difficulties following along.
-Similarly, this should be applied to any text shown on the screen.
+Most of these games are dark or have fast-moving visuals.
+These can be confusing and difficult to look at.
+When using visual props like games, be mindful that these are not accessible to everyone.
+Describe what you’re doing.
+Let people know where you’re doing it and why.
+This gives essential context to many viewers.
+You should also do this for any text on the screen.

 Use clear and concise language when describing things.
 The image should be as easy to picture as possible.